FVannini-IT-Consultant/Devops/CKS/Cluster Setup and Hardening/CIS Benchmark.md

 #node #etcd #api-server
+Security configuration guidelines for Kubernetes.
+_Example: Provides a checklist to ensure your Kubernetes setup follows industry-standard security practices._

-Is a benchmark to provide a security baseline.
+It is a benchmark to provide a security baseline.
 It works for:
 - OS
 - Cloud
 - Devices